vanruc/todoApp/README.md

 ##### Attributes
 Each document normally has multiple attributes, which can be of different data types, and how it renders in the view can also be different.
 Please refer to this link https://skyvers.github.io/skyve-dev-guide/documents/#attributes to understand about attribute types.

-In this Tutorial, for the `Staff` document we will have the attributes below:
+In this Tutorial, the `Staff` document will have the attributes below:

 | Attribute name | Data Type - length | Description                   |
 |----------------|--------------------|-------------------------------|